What “…Where was I?” Is (and Why I’m Writing About It)

 What you can expect here:

 • Behind-the-frame notes.
 How a picture was made.
-Position.
-Timing.
-What I kept and what I cut.
+What, indeed, was I thinking.

 • Process and craft.
 Simple techniques that made a difference to me, and why.
-No gear wars.
+Things that I hope you might find useful.

-• Routes and rituals.
-How I set up a shoot day.
+• Routes, rituals and writing.
+How I work through day.
 Where I walk.
 What I look for.
+How I get into flow.

 What this is not: